Jupyter Notebook

 Fetching a Dataframe

-For example, if you have already followed the steps on our article about how to Upload a small data file through Azure Event Hub, you can fetch data from Wizata using a simple query like this one:
+If you've followed the guide on how to upload a small data file through Azure Event Hub, you can query data using:

 import wizata_dsapi